Genomic data science with the Galaxy workbench

 Workshop attendees will be introduced to practical examples of how genomic data is used in research and clinical applications, highlighting techniques, technologies, and platforms used in genomic analysis.
 The current state of genomic science will be discussed, with emphasis on large scale sequencing projects of NHGRI involving hundreds of thousands of individuals (CCDG, CMG, AnVIL).

 Workshop participants will work with genomic data using the Galaxy workbench.
 Through guided hands-on exercises, attendees will learn best practices in data science using the Galaxy data integration and analysis framework, with emphasis on components that enable reproducibility, transparency, and accessibility.
-Participants will work through sample pipelines analyzing population level human variation (using Genome Wide Association Studies, GWAS), characterization of disease variants, and data visualization with RStudio.
+Participants will work through sample pipelines analyzing how genes are expressed at different levels in different conditions, individuals and cell types, and data visualization with RStudio.

-Participants of this workshop will achieve an understanding of Genomic Data Science.
+Participants of this workshop will achieve a basic understanding of Genomic Data Science.
 The presentations and hands-on exercises will provide practical exposure to the field of Genomics for young scholars.

 The goals of this workshop are to